5 out of 5 stars

 |$250,000 to $499,999||9 months|

 You also get a free investment review to help you assess your current investment approach.
-Four areas are covered, including investment accounts, tax savings, fees, and risk exposure.
+Four areas are covered, including:

 Betterment initially offered just a pure robo-advisor service, now called Betterment Digital.
-More recently, Betterment has added Chartered Financial Professionals via its Betterment Premium offering, which has a higher minimum of $100,000, compared to no minimum for Betterment Digital.
+Now, Betterment includes Chartered Financial Professionals as part of its Premium offering; this has a higher minimum of $100,000, compared to no minimum for Betterment Digital.

 Customers who value support will find Betterment to be exemplary.
-Customer service is embedded in the DNA of Betterment.
+Customer service is embedded in the Betterment culture.
 For example, CEO Jon Stein is known to answer customer phone calls from time to time, thereby setting the example across the firm that customer satisfaction is a top priority.

-Betterment serves stock market beginners, savers and non-self-directed investors exceptionally well.
-The website is easy to use and jam-packed with education, financial tools, and retirement calculators.
+The company serves stock market beginners, savers and non-self-directed investors exceptionally well.
+The online portal is easy to use and complete with education, financial tools, and retirement calculators.

 It’s easy to transfer funds, set financial goals to target retirement objectives and shorter term targets, such as buying a car, and even analyzing outside portfolios to gauge diversification and fee levels.